pyglet/pyglet/doc/programming_guide/graphics.rst

     frag_shader = Shader(fragment_source, 'fragment')
     program = ShaderProgram(vert_shader, frag_shader)

-ShaderPrograms internally introspect on creation.
-There are several properties that can be queried to inspect the varios vertex attributes, uniforms, and uniform blocks that are available::
+:py:class:`~pyglet.graphics.shader.ShaderProgram`s internally introspect on creation.
+There are several properties that can be queried to inspect the various vertex attributes, uniforms, and uniform blocks that are available::

     >>> for attribute in program.attributes.items():